Amplification Attack

 3. Traffic flood to the target:

-This large response is sent to the victim's IP address,
+This significant response is sent to the victim's IP address,

 creating a flood of traffic and potentially overwhelming the target's network